-PROGRAMMABLE LOGIC CONTROLLERS IEL 221
+IEL 221 PROGRAMMABLE LOGIC CONTROLLERS

 This course introduces programmable logic controllers and the concepts and structure of programmable controllers and provides beginning programming skills.
 The student will have the basic knowledge to be able to do limited maintenance, programming, and installation of programmable controller systems in the industrial environment.
 The student will also have the background for more advanced training in programmable control.
-PREREQUISITES: IEL 211 and IEL 216.
+PREREQUISITES: IEL 211 and IEL 216 or IEL 105.